 Although it might be a marketing tactic by tastyworks, not charging for closing trades means that the effective cost per trade is 1/2 of what it really is.

-Take a look at the tastywroks options chain.
+Nonetheless, take a look at the options chain.
 This monster seriously took us a minute to understand what the heck was going on.

 Out of all of the option chains in the world, this one is might get the award for the most complex.
 Once we figured out how to select expiration dates and strike prices, we had an easier time creating orders, but it still seemed unnecessarily complicated.
 We found the colors of option prices almost distracting, and the grey bars in the middle of the chain seemed to add to the visual chaos.